-Ideal Relationship Profiles
+8. Less Than Ideal Relationship Profiles

-There are many social networking tools in the market today to help you find specific contacts.
-Some of the better ones I've found include LinkedIn, ZoomInfo, Spoke, and Plaxo.
+There are many social networking tools on the market today to help you find specific contacts.
+Some of the better ones I've found include LinkedIn, ZoomInfo, Spoke, and Jigsaw.
 All of these tools enable you to identify contacts.
-The web site theyrule .net, for example, will show you who is on whose board and profiles these key individuals.
+The web site TheyRule.net, for example, will show you who is on whose board and profiles these key individuals.